ACRC/HPC-community-docs/source/engineering/abaqus/multi-node.md

 title: "Multi-Node Jobs"
 ---

-Large parallel Abaqus jobs, using more than 28 processors, can be run on across multiple nodes using MPI.
+Large parallel Abaqus jobs can be run on across multiple nodes using MPI.

 ```{tip}
 Multi-node parallelism is best-suited to Abaqus/Explicit.